How Does an Epidural Work?

-This one of the most common uses of an epidural.
+This is one of the most common uses of an epidural.
 It’s a type of anesthesia that doctors may give you during surgery to numb your spinal nerves and prevent pain signals from traveling to your brain.
 It usually begins to work in only 10 to 20 minutes.

-You’d get a nerve block through a small, flexible tube, called a catheter, that goes near your spine at the small of your back and delivers the medicine nonstop, so you feel no pain during your surgery.
+You’d get a nerve block through a small, flexible tube called a catheter that goes near your spine at the small of your back and delivers the medicine nonstop, so you feel no pain during your surgery.

 An epidural targets the nerves that carry pain signals.
 So you’re still able to feel touch and pressure.
 In fact, even though you will not feel pain in the lower portion of your body, you may still be able to walk around with some help.
 For these reasons, doctors usually recommend the use of an epidural nerve block when a woman chooses to get anesthesia during childbirth.